Gem Profile- Hematite

 Real Hematite, Manmade Hematite, and Magnetite

-Real hematite is extremely rare and highly expensive, and usually not suitable for bead drilling or cabbing in its natural form.
-Therefore, most beads and cabs on the market sold as hematite are simulated, or else formed from ground hematite dust.
-Manmade hematite is still made out of iron oxide in most cases.
-Components labeled "magnetic hematite" are typically manmade, and these are even more magnetic than natural hematite, which only has a weak magnetic draw.
-You may see names like "hemalyke," "hematine," and "hemalike" labeling the manmade hematite.
-Most beads are not magnetic, but some may be attracted to a magnet.
+Components labeled "magnetic hematite" are typically manmade and much more magnetic than natural hematite, which has only a weak magnetic pull.
+You may also see names like "hemalyke," "hematine," and "hemalike" for manmade hematite.
+Most beads are not magnetic, though some may respond to a magnet.

-Hematite might be confused with magnetite, which is also an iron oxide, and in some cases, called lodestone.
-This form of iron oxide can be naturally magnetic, much more so than hematite.
-In some forms of manmade hematite, the hematite powder is mixed with magnetite for additional potency.
-So while manmade hematite is not very natural, it still has a base in nature.
+In some manmade hematite, the powder is mixed with magnetite for additional magnetic strength.
+While manmade hematite is not entirely natural, it still has a base in nature.

 Hematite cabochon wrapped in stainless steel wire by Zoraida Bros, with matching hematite bead earrings.